 It is our policy that key collaborator(s) within the UWPR share in co-authorship of any manuscripts that are the result of work performed at the Resource.
 Minimally, the Proteomics Resource should always be acknowledged as follows in publications: This work is supported in part by the University of Washington's Proteomics Resource (UWPR95794).

 Here are the ABRF guidelines for authorship for personnel working in facilities such as the UWPR.

-Here is a list of local fee-for-service facilities available to service your proteomics needs.
+Here is a list of other local and commercial core facilities that may help you with your mass spec or proteomics needs.